ellisonbg/py4science/book/random_walks.rst

    plt.plot(position)

-But Python is slow with looks, and typically we want to compute a population of random walkers over multiple steps.
+But Python is slow with loops, and typically we want to compute a population of random walkers over multiple steps.

 .. plot::
    :include-source:

-   import numpy as np
-   import matplotlib.pyplot as plt

    nsteps = 100    # the number of steps
    nwalkers = 10   # the number of walkers